Unemployment & GDP

 2. The cost of production due to massive investment in machinery and low wages results in a low cost per product, this also depends on the quality as well

 3. This situation arose as the Western corporation were in pursuit of profit, mainly the clothing/footwear retailers

-The EU and its member states really need to look at this and how to recover the business lost to China, the payroll costs are incidental, the correct capital investment make the difference and highly skilled operatives.
-The minimum wage of 10 euros per hour in the EU, this equated to Euros 20,800 per year plus the social security costs.
-However, with the right level in capital investment this payroll cost could be much reduced.
+The EU and its member states really need to look at this and how to recover the business lost to China, the payroll costs are incidental, as the correct capital investment makes a difference and highly skilled operatives.
+The minimum wage of 10 euros per hour in the EU, which equated to Euros 20,800 per year plus the social security costs.
+However, with the right level of capital investment, this payroll cost could be much reduced.

-The result of this would be to reduce the unemployment in the EU as shown above, taking this further, the EU needs to attract the entrepreneurial type of people, whilst it is healthy to have a small unemployment, but having 7.6% is unhealthy and countries such as Greece, Spain and Italy suffer badly as do their borrowing and the trading imbalance built up due to lower production and sales.
+The result of this would be to reduce unemployment in the EU as shown above, taking this further, the EU needs to attract the entrepreneurial type of people, whilst it is healthy to have small unemployment, having 7.6% is unhealthy and countries such as Greece, Spain, and Italy suffer badly as do their borrowing and the trading imbalance built up due to lower production and sales.